kodekloudhub/kubernetes-for-beginners/README.md

 kubectl get pods --all-namespaces
 ```

-# join worker node to cluster
+# Join worker node to cluster
 execute this command in the workernodes of the kubernetes cluster so they would bootstrap to masternode
 ```
 kubeadm join 192.168.56.51:6443 --token 7kk6uh.n6ojcbz90f6rqgx5 \